markjnkim/es_mod/02-css/content/lesson-1-git_workflow.md

 ```
 git push origin <remote-branch-name>
 ```
 Previously we did the Git operation to push file changes into the remote `master` branch in Module 1.
 The difference here is instead of pushing to the remote `master` branch, we are creating and pushing into a new `develop` branch.
 We identify the target of the push to the remote branch.
 This command does two operations: creates a new remote branch and pushes the code from the local active branch into this new remote branch.
 The word `origin` simply refers the source repository where the cloning originally occurred.
-Hence the Git command to to create a remote `develop` branch will be:
+Hence the Git command to create a remote `develop` branch will be:
 ```
 git push origin develop
 ```